Open-STEM/XRPWeb/docs/XRP Software Architecture.md

 The XRP platform is an Open Source and it is not a for profit software product.
 The development environment leverages mostly Open Source software development tools such as Visual Studio Code and Micro Python and Open Source software libraries.

-Nextjs and React can satisfy both the software component design pattern and declarative user interface design paradigm.
+Vite and React can satisfy both the software component design pattern and declarative user interface design paradigm.

 ## Use Cases